chiragdaryani/rating-humor-from-text/code/README.md

 3. Upload the 3 ipynb files to google colab
 4. Upload the dataset to your google drive in a folder called "dataset"
 5. Execute the notebook cell by cell.

-Note: If you face any path error while executing a cell, it may be because your "dataset" folder is not in the path "gdrive/My Drive" .
-So please keep the folder in this base path or change the path in the notebook cell accordingly.

 ## References